Who We Are

 Our Story

-In 1997, FRIENDS was founded by John Ahlbach and Lee to meet the need for organized support and education for young people who stutter and their families.
-Over the years, we have expanded into a national organization that hosts a large annual convention each July and many regional one-day conferences around the country throughout the year.
-We primarily serve young people and their families, but also provide invaluable education to SLPs and graduate students and welcome adults who stutter into our community as volunteers.
+In 1997, Friends was founded by Lee Caggiano, a parent of a child who stutters, and John Ahlbach, an adult who stutters, to meet the need for organized support and education for young people who stutter, their families, and professionals.
+Over the years, we have expanded into a national organization that hosts a large annual convention each July, regional one-day events across the country, and monthly virtual groups.
+In addition to empowering people who stutter and their families, we also provide invaluable education to SLPs and graduate students.

 Board Members